Caution: Unmarked Spoilers

 - Fictional United Nations: "Rules of War" exist, but are hardly enforced in Baleros.
 The establishment of the Red Cross Company and the United Nations Company by various Otherworlders are an effort to fix that.

-- Find the Cure!: Selphids, as a species, hope Geneva's unique knowledge and skill as a [Doctor] will lead her to discover a treatment for "the wasting", an unspecified condition slowly killing them as a species.
+- Selphids, as a species, hope Geneva's unique knowledge and skills will help discover a treatment for "the wasting", an unspecified condition that's slowly killing them.

 - Harmful Healing: The main reason a [Doctor] has any actual role in a world full of Healers are the gruesome results of healing the flesh around or over certain things, and diseases that benefit more from Healing Potions than people do.